MicrosoftDocs/customer-insights/ci-docs/data/connect-common-data-model.md

 [!INCLUDE [azure-ad-to-microsoft-entra-id](../journeys/includes/azure-ad-to-microsoft-entra-id.md)]

-Ingest data into Dynamics 365 Customer Insights - Data using your Azure Data Lake Storage account with Common Data Model (CDM) tables.
+Ingest data into Dynamics 365 Customer Insights - Data using your Azure Data Lake Storage account with Common Data Model tables.
 Data ingestion can be full or incremental.

 ## Prerequisites